nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 #### Undoing actions : `undo`

-Undoes the most recent action that changed PartyPlanet's Contact or Event List.
+Undoes the most recent action that changed PartyPlanet's Contact or Event List.<br>
+Note: This means that only commands such as `add`, `delete` etc.. can be undoed.
+Other changes such as `theme` will not be affected.

 Can be invoked repeatedly until there is no more history from the current session.

 Format: `undo`